 Your paragraph text should use a font size that is smaller and lighter than your headline text.
 This will add contrast between the headline and paragraph text.

 You should also make the line length of your paragraph text to around 15 words or 95 characters per line, so that users can read the text efficiently without moving their eyes too much.
 Last but not least, adjust your text leading so that there is enough space between each line of text to help users read each word easier.

 You can choose to use an image with an edge, or an image that blends into your background.
 An image that blends into the background looks more realistic and aesthetically appealing.
 But an image with an edge can also look appealing if you round its corners, feather the edges or put it on a white photo frame.

 Spacing and placing content chunks

 The spacing of each element in a content chunk is important.
 You should add extra spacing between your headline and paragraph text, and extra spacing between your paragraph text and your image.
 This way the elements won’t crowd to close together.
 But don’t add too much spacing.
-Add just enough so that users can see that the elements belong together, but that they’re separate.
+Add just enough so that users can see that the elements are together but separate.

 Adding links to content chunks

 If you suddenly find your pages getting longer than expected, you can always add ‘Back to top’ links on your page.
 These links take users back to the top of the page by automatically scrolling them up when they click it.
 At the top of the page, you should have a sub-navigation with links that scroll users down to each content chunk.

 Another thing can do with your content chunks is add ‘Learn more’ links after the paragraph text.
 This allows you to take users to an entire page about the content they’re interested in to give them more information than you can fit in one content chunk.

 This is a more effective way to navigate than through a menu because users see more than just a title.
 They can view images and read text about the content before they click it.
 Thus, this entices them to click-through to learn more.